BakaKaito/PKHeX-Bulk-Egg-Generator-Plugin/README.md

 # PKHeX Bulk Egg Generator
 ## About
-Previously called the Bulk Pokemon Importer.
-The Bulk Egg Generator is a PKHeX plugin that allows you to generate eggs in your Pokemon save files.
+Previously called the Bulk Pokemon Importer, Bulk Egg Generator is a PKHeX plugin that allows you to generate eggs in your Pokemon save files.
 There are additional options that allow the user to control certain aspects of the generated eggs, such as their typing, IVs, nature, and so on.

 ## Current Features
 * Bulk generate up to 100 Pokemon eggs at a time